wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 ---------------------------------------------------------

-Wagtail's ``ModelAdmin`` class is designed to be used in a similar way to Django's class of the same name, and often uses the same attribute and method names to achieve similar things.
+Wagtail's ``ModelAdmin`` class is designed to be used in a similar way to Django's class of the same name, and it often uses the same attribute and method names to achieve similar things.
 However, there are a few key differences:

 Add & edit forms are still defined by ``panels`` and ``edit_handlers``